sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 [here](http://sccn.ucsd.edu/eeglab/dipfittut/testmeg.zip) (thanks to Nicolas Robitaille for providing the test data).
 Simply load the test file and follow the instruction above (note that newer versions of Fieldtrip cannot process this file anymore, so use Fieldtrip versions up to 2016).

+This [other section of the tutorial](/tutorials/misc/EEGLAB_and_MEG_data.html) contains more details on using EEGLAB to process MEG data.

 DIPFIT structures and functions
 --------